Rsaphra/Blockbusters_project/README.md

 ### Technical Description:

-We began raising questions about the movies
+We began by defining what the company deems as success followed by raising the questions to help up conclude what creates a successful movie. for example:

 1. Are some genres more popular than others?

 2. Are different genres more profitable than otheers

-3.
+We then designed the db's pipeline and constructes it.

 We webscraped [OMDb](http://www.omdbapi.com/ "OMDb") and [TMDb](https://www.themoviedb.org/?language=en-US "TMDb") using their own APIs.